mhjort/trombi/README.md

 #### Tuning parallelism

-Internally clj-gatling uses core.async which has a fixed size thread pool.
-For load test scripts that use high performance asynchronous non blocking IO (e.g. http-kit) library this is not an big issue.
-However, libraries that require thread per get request (e.g. clj-http) this is a real limitation.
+Internally clj-gatling uses `core.async`, which has a fixed size thread pool.
+For load test scripts that use a high performance, asynchronous, non-blocking I/O (e.g. `http-kit`) library this is not a big issue.
+However, for libraries that require a thread per get request (e.g. `clj-http`) this is a real limitation.

-Latest version of core.async supports setting the thread pool size using system property `clojure.core.async.pool-size`.
+The latest version of `core.async` supports setting the thread pool size using system property `clojure.core.async.pool-size`.
 With that the thread pool could be set to match the concurrency used in the simulation.

 ###  Reporters

-By default clj-gatling generates two reports: Gatling Highcharts Report and short summary report.
+By default, clj-gatling generates two reports: Gatling Highcharts Report and a short summary report.
 Reporters generate report to stdout and some reporters can even generate results to file.
-When you call `simulation/run` function it will return all the reports with reporter keys (e.g :short for short summary reporter).
-If you don't want to use the default reports you can specify list of reporters with `:reporters` key in options.
+When you call the `simulation/run` function it will return all the reports with reporter keys (e.g `:short` for the short summary reporter).
+If you don't want to use the default reports you can specify a list of reporters with the `:reporters` key in the options.
 Available reporters are following:

-* `clj-gatling.reporters.short-summary/reporter` This reporter returns summary with number of successful and failed requests
+* `clj-gatling.reporters.short-summary/reporter` This reporter returns a summary with number of successful and failed requests.
 * `clj-gatling.reporters.raw-reporter/in-memory-reporter` This reporter returns all the raw results (scenarios & requests with their start and end times).
-Stores results in memory.
+It stores results in memory.
 * `clj-gatling.reporters.raw-reporter/file-reporter` This reporter returns all the raw results (scenarios & requests with their start and end times).
-Stores resutls to file
+It stores results to file.
-* `clojider-gatling-highcharts-reporter.core/gatling-highcharts-reporter` Generates Gatling Highchart html report
+* `clojider-gatling-highcharts-reporter.core/gatling-highcharts-reporter` Generates a Gatling Highchart html report.

 You can also specify your own custom reporter.
-Check https://github.com/mhjort/clj-gatling/blob/master/src/clj_gatling/reporters/raw_reporter.clj as an example
+Check https://github.com/mhjort/clj-gatling/blob/master/src/clj_gatling/reporters/raw_reporter.clj as an example.

 ### Examples